 In 5 To Watch, five writers from The A.V.
 Club look at the latest streaming TV arrivals, each making the case for a favored episode.
 The reasons for their picks might differ, but they can all agree that each episode is a must-watch.
-In this installment: Archer, all episodes of which are now streaming on Hulu.
-(You can catch new episodes when season eight premieres April 5 on FXX.)
+In this installment: Archer, the first nine seasons of which are now streaming on Hulu.

 William’s pick: “Skytanic” (season one, episode seven)